b10815061/RSA-testing/README.md

 both of the above have a return value returning the result string after computaion(i.e.encrypt/decrypt/CRT).

-if not, you can modify the code at line 27, line 46, line 71 in test.py so to apply your own funtion.
+if not, you can modify the code at line 27, line 46, line 71 in test.py so to apply your own function.

 please format your program structure as follow: